-If you are considering a career in medical assisting, check out the comprehensive program MTI College in Sacramento offers.
-As a graduate of the medical assistant program at MTI, you will be prepared to go out into the workforce in less than a year.
+If you are considering a career in medical assisting, check out the comprehensive medical assistant program offered at Campus in Sacramento offers.
+As a graduate of the medical assistant program at Campus, you will be prepared to go out into the workforce in less than a year.

-Additional benefits of studying medical assistant at MTI include:
+Additional benefits of studying medical assistant at Campus include:

 - The flexibility of a new program that allows you to take classes just three times a week